Prit04/RHUL-Final-Year-Project/diary.md

 The project plan has been completed and uploaded to moodle.
 Now that it is complete, the coding for the game will begin.
 <br /> <br /> The file has also been uploaded to the Gitlab documents directory.
 <br /> <br /> The interim report will be drafted once the coding starts.

+### 13/10/2024

+The Godot IDE is setup, linked with the gitlab, a master branch has been created for the inital work to begin.
+I wil start,a s stated in the project plan, with the games menu screens.